jqwik-team/jqwik/docs/user-guide.md

 - Added `Arbitraries.shuffle()` as a way to generate [permutations](#shuffling-permutations)
 - Implemented exhaustive generation for `Arbitraries.frequency()`
 - Changed display name of test engine to "jqwik for Java"
+- Per default jqwik no longer uses the JUnit platform reporter for reporting because Gradle does not support it yet
+- Using JUnit platform reporter [can now be configured](#jqwik-configuration)

 ### 0.9.0